kevinsullivan/cs1113f16/README.md

-is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering of concepts and to their presentation and explanation in much greater detail than would be necessary in a course like any that would use Pierce's Software Foundations book.
+is a CS1 course, not an upper division or graduate course, imposes a need for very careful attention to the ordering of concepts and to their presentation and explanation in much greater detail than would be necessary in a course using Pierce's Software Foundations book.

 # How to view this repository